shicz2ecdebosbcvdsfv/mSPOT/README.md

 https://github.com/samtools/samtools

 Installation guide can be obtained via their github.
 Their installation is very fast and can be used directly after installation.

-Given that pod5 file is too large, we uploaded fasta file after step 1-3.
-Reviewers can run step 4-12 to verify data processing. “calls.fa” is the initial file.